chandrikadeb7/chandrikadeb7.github.io/content/featured/YashTech/index.md

   - TensorFlow
 ---

-An application that recommends personalised skincare and makeup products based on the skin metrics inferred from user’s selfie, using Computer Vision algorithms submitted for Yash Technologies case competition TechnoThrive.
+An application that recommends personalised skincare and makeup products based on the skin metrics inferred from user’s selfie, using Computer Vision algorithms submitted for Yash Technologies Case Competition **TechnoThrive**.